 We'd like to thank Dr. Sebastian Altfeld for this very informative interview!

 Now you know all the basics of basketball training and you and your team can get started.
 The internet can give you further tips on training.
 There are countless websites and message boards where you can discuss the ins and outs of basketball training.
 You can get started with the YouTube Channel "ILoveBasketballTV".

-On the look out for a good team name?
-Our article about team names will tell you everything you need to know.
-While you're at it, you can also read up on how to find a sponsor for your team.
+Want to learn more about basketball tactics?
+Our article about tactics and strategy in basketball will tell you everything you need to know about planning your attacks and defense.
+While you're at it, you can also read up on how to train a perfect dunk.

 An important factor for team building in basketball is a good fitting, customised basketball jersey.
 This strengthens the sense of community in your team and at the same time creates a strong recognition value at competitions or events.

 With our 3D Kit Designer, you can create your very own design, including texts and logos in your favourite colours.

 We hope our article will help you plan your next practice session and wish you all the best!

 Photo credits: Title picture: © gettyimages/svetikd, Picture 1: © gettyimages/mihailomilovanovic, Picture 2: © gettyimages/bernardbodo, Picture 3: © gettyimages/Wavebreakmedia, Picture 4: © Dr. Sebastian Altfeld, Picture 5: © gettyimages/LightFieldStudios, Picture 6: © gettyimages/South_agency, Picture 7: © gettyimages/Nastasic, Picture 8: © gettyimages/FatCamera.